syncfusion-content/xamarin-docs/Xamarin/SfListView/Swiping.md

 By handling the swipe events, you can make use of these property values from the arguments to perform any desired action such as deleting the item, inserting the data, etc.

-## Resetting the swiped item
+## Reset the swipe view automatically

- If a data is being added or removed from underlying collection while swiping is completed, you can reset the swiped item by defining the [SwipeOffSet](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SwipeEndedEventArgs~SwipeOffset.html) argument of [SwipeEnded](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~SwipeEnded_EV.html) event to `0`.
+ You can reset the swiped item by defining the [SwipeOffSet](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SwipeEndedEventArgs~SwipeOffset.html) argument of [SwipeEnded](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~SwipeEnded_EV.html) event to `0` when the swiping action is completed.

 {% highlight c# %}
 private void ListView_SwipeEnded(object sender, SwipeEndedEventArgs e)